rsteele6/States-API/readme.md

 ## Overview

-This API was created as a final project for INF653 at Fort Hays State University.
+This API was created as a school project.
 It enables you to retrieve, add, update and delete specific data points about a single US state, or all of them.

 ## Tech stack
 - NodeJS